 N.B.
 Add these read codes at least 2 days before sending the invitations to ensure that they are included in the invite reports.

-Review your list of pregnant ladies to ensure that they are still eligible for invitation.
+Review your list of pregnant patients to ensure that they are still eligible for invitation.
 Check for any delivery, abortive or miscarriage outcomes that have not been coded or identified by the report.

-Step 1.7 SMS consent but no mobile number
+1.14 'Record mobile number as SMS consent but no mobile number recorded'

 This report will identify patients who have been recorded with SMS consent but for some reason no longer have a mobile number recorded.
 Either contact the patient and obtain a mobile number or mark in error the SMS consent.